-This course introduces the fundamental concepts of inorganic chemistry.
-Topics include measurement, matter and energy, atomic and molecular structure, nuclear chemistry, stoichiometry, chemical formulas and reactions, chemical bonding, gas laws, solutions, and acids and bases.
-Upon completion, students should be able to demonstrate a basic understanding of chemistry as it applies to other fields.
-This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a general education course in natural sciences.
-(F, SP, S) 28160
+This course provides a survey of basic facts and principles of general, organic, and biochemistry.
+Topics include measurement, molecular structure, nuclear chemistry, solutions, acid-base chemistry, gas laws, and the structure, properties, and reactions of major organic and biological groups.
+Upon completion, students should be able to demonstrate an understanding of fundamental chemical concepts.
+This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a premajor and/or elective course requirement.
+(F) 28160